uswds/uswds/CONTRIBUTING.md

 Note: We prioritize issues impacting accessibility.

 These considerations help us decide if and when we can work on the issue.
-If the issue is accepted, we scheduled them for an upcoming sprint (a 2-week work period).
+If the issue is accepted, we will schedule them for an upcoming sprint (a 2-week work period).

 You can stay up to date on the status of your contributions through [GitHub email notifications](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications) (external link) and the assigned labels on the issue.